Optical Flow Techniques for Facial Expression Analysis -- a Practical Evaluation Study: Evaluation of optical flow approaches

 Each of these evaluations highlight the significance behind the choice of the optical flow approach for facial movement analysis --- an incorrect choice can result in a significantly poorer performance.
 To fairly compare the different optical flow approaches, all approaches have been analyzed under the same conditions, ensuring that any bias that could result from the classifier optimization or the model selection has been omitted.

 In these evaluations, we selected different optical flow approaches which each have their own specific characteristics (See Section \ref{ssec:background}).

-As highlight in Table \ref{table_recap}, the set of results obtained on the different evaluations makes it possible to distinguish two highly performant approaches among those which have been evaluated: Farnebäck and FlowField.
-It is interesting to note that recent approaches such as Epicflow and PWC-net, which have proven their effectiveness on optical flow benchmarks such as MPI-Sintel, seem less efficient for facial movement analysis.
+\benjamin{As highlight in Figure \ref{fig:recap}, the set of results obtained on the different evaluations makes it possible to distinguish four highly performant approaches among those which have been evaluated: Farnebäck, TV-L1, FlowField and NCUP.
+It is interesting to note that recent approaches such as RAFT, GMA and PWC-net, which have proven their effectiveness on optical flow benchmarks such as MPI-Sintel, seem less efficient \marius{in coping with} facial movement \marius{challenges}.}

 In view of the different studies carried out, the main reason for the difference in performance between the optical flow approaches analyzed seems to be the approximation of motion used to deal with large displacements and motion discontinuities.
 The intention behind the motion approximation techniques is to find the closest match visually.
 However, in the presence of important motion discontinuities and aperture problems, often present in the face context, the inferred movement is often different from the real movement.